-Hanover College provides a health center for students, which is located on the third floor of the Campus Center and is staffed by a nurse practitioner and two nurses.
-Appointments can be made by calling extension 7082.
+Hanover College provides a health center for students, which is located on the third floor of the Campus Center and is staffed by a nurse practitioner.
+Appointments can be made by calling 812-866-7082 or stop by.
+Walk-in patients welcome.